DeltaCompute24/SN8_Trading_App/README.md

-# Trade Monitor CLI
+# Trade Monitor Fast API

-The Trade Monitor CLI is an advanced command-line interface tool designed for monitoring and managing cryptocurrency and forex trades in real-time.
-It connects to a WebSocket for live price feeds and allows users to set dynamic thresholds for taking profits and stopping losses.
+This API allows users to initiate and monitor cryptocurrency or forex trades programmatically.
+It provides a simple interface for starting trades with specific parameters and checking the status of those trades using a unique session ID.
+The system is designed to handle requests asynchronously, ensuring that operations do not block the API's responsiveness.

 ## Features

-- **Real-Time Trade Monitoring**: Connects via WebSocket to receive and process live market data.- **Dynamic Trade Management**: Users can set custom values for take profit and stop loss thresholds.- **Asset Flexibility**: Supports various asset types including cryptocurrencies and forex.- **Trade Simulations**: Includes a test mode for simulating trades without executing real transactions.- **Visual Summaries**: Provides colorful and structured summaries of trade performance.
+- **Real-Time Trade Monitoring**: Connects via WebSocket to receive and process live market data.- **Dynamic Trade Management**: Users can set custom values for take profit and stop loss thresholds.- **Asset Flexibility**: Supports various asset types including cryptocurrencies and forex.- **Trade Simulations**: Includes a test mode for simulating trades without executing real transactions.-

 ## Prerequisites